platformsh/platformsh-docs/docs/src/configuration/services/mysql/_index.md

                 main: admin
 ```

-If either schemas or endpoints are defined, then no default will be applied and you must specify the full configuration.
+If neither schemas nor endpoints are defined, then no default will be applied, and you must specify the full configuration.

 ## Adjusting database configuration